-In 2016, the overall operating performance of the Group can be summarised by "five merits", namely a steady and orderly kickoff, well-planned consolidation, successful port networking, innovation-in-progress and powerful "Dual Drives".
-In terms of ports operation, the domestic and overseas projects in which the Group invested delivered a record-high container throughput of 95.77 million TEUs in aggregate, up 14.5% from 2015, among which the container throughput handled by the Group's overseas ports grew by 5.7% year-on-year to 16.96 million TEUs, with Colombo International Container Terminals Limited ("CICT") in Sri Lanka continuing a significant growth and achieved a breakthrough of 2 million TEUs.
-In terms of designated tasks, overseas expansion including in Djibouti has made substantial progress.
-The consolidation of domestic ports operation, through the equity investment in Dalian Port (PDA) Company Limited ("Dalian Port"), becoming the largest shareholder of Zhanjiang Port (Group) Co., Ltd. ("ZPG") with the interests held by the Group and its parent company, promoting the strategic cooperation in the region with Shanghai International Port (Group) Co., Ltd. ("SIPG"), 浙江省海港投資運營集團有限 公司 ("Zhejiang PG") and 汕頭港務集團有限公司 ("Shantou PG"), have also achieved preliminary results.
-Through the investments in 中糧招商局 (深圳) 糧食電子交易中心有限公 司, Silk Road E-Merchants Information Technologies Co., Ltd. ("Silk Road E-Merchants"), Shenzhen Baohong Ecommerce Integrated Services Co., Ltd. to participate in innovation projects such as an integrated electronic bulk trading platform for grains ("exgrain.com"), a comprehensive global trade service platform ("Silk Road Station") and the crossborder e-commerce integrated service platform ("Globex e-Services") have shown promising development signs, and capital management in existing portfolio that were driven by integration of industry with elements of finance have provided solid support for the enhancement of the Group's results.
+In 2017, the overall operating performance of the Group was satisfactory with steady growth of scale, remarkable improvement of performance, powerful "Dual Drives" and outstanding overseas projects.
+In terms of ports operation, the domestic and overseas port projects in which the Group invested delivered a record-high container throughput of 102.90 million TEUs during the year, up 7.4% over 2016, among which the container throughput handled by the Group's overseas ports grew by 7.9% year-on-year to 18.30 million TEUs, with Colombo International Container Terminals Limited ("CICT") in Sri Lanka continuing a significant growth and achieved 2.39 million TEUs.
+In terms of key objectives, overseas port projects, including Hambantota International Port Group (Private) Limited ("Hambantota Port") and TCP Participações S.A. ("TCP") in Paranaguá, Brazil, have made substantial progress.
+The consolidation of domestic ports operation has also achieved preliminary results, including became the controlling shareholder of Shantou China Merchants Port Group Co., Ltd. ("Shantou Port") through capital injection, participated in the research of ports consolidation in Liaoning Province, as well as further deepened the regional cooperation with Shanghai International Port (Group) Co., Ltd. ("SIPG"), Zhejiang Port Investment and Operation Group Co., Ltd. (浙江省海港投資運營集團有限公 司) ("Zhejiang PG") and Tianjin Port (Group) Co., Ltd. (天 津港 (集團) 有限公司) ("Tianjin PG").
+The official launch of "E-port" marked a new milestone in the development of Internet services and information technology based on the Group's core business of West Shenzhen homebase port.
+Moreover, capital management in existing portfolio driven by integration of industry with elements of finance has provided strong support for the upgrade of the existing operations and growth of results of the Group.